brianspiering/quotes_from_me/README.md

 "In Silicon Valley, either you write code or write emails.
 Choose wisely."

-"The journey of a thousand miles begins with finding your shoes."

 "Data is the world's best regularizer."

 "Analytics is combinatorial, time is linear."

-"Most problems in Data Science can be solved with Bayes Theorem, a hashtable, or a database."
+"Most problems in Data Science can be solved with Bayes Theorem, a hashtable, and a database."

 "Dockerized is the new serialized."